 Panic buying won’t put you in that position so please.
 I urge you.
 Before you read on; breathe.

 Once you have calmed yourself down, take the time to create an emergency budget for your family.
-This emergency budget is what will carry your family through any emergency situation but especially a pandemic or worldwide virus situation.
+This emergency budget (Six Dollar Family) is what will carry your family through any emergency situation but especially a pandemic or worldwide virus situation.